 Ignoring a cavity can cause it to spread into the pulp, the interior filling of the tooth.
 This infection can cause severe pain, and a root canal is often the best solution.
-Dr. Brian Sohn and Dr. Chris Lee, the dentists at Sunrise Dental in Shoreline, Washington, can extract the infected pulp to preserve the tooth.
+Dr. Chang and Dr. Kalhan, the dentists at Sunrise Dental in Shoreline, Washington, can extract the infected pulp to preserve the tooth.
 Root canals are the best way to avoid tooth extraction when the infection is severe.

 "Root canal" is the common term for root canal therapy.
 Dr. Sohn and Dr. Lee perform root canals when the interior of the tooth is severely infected or otherwise damaged.